Is News Corp (NWSA) Fairly Val - GuruFocus.com

-News Corporation is a diversified media conglomerate with a significant presence in the U.S, the U.K., and Australia.
-Its key brands include The Wall Street Journal, Herald Sun, and The Times.
-The company also has a strong presence in the Australian pay-TV market through Fox Sports and Foxtel (both 65%-owned), while its 61%-owned REA Group is the dominant real estate classified business in Australia.
-In addition, it owns HarperCollins, one of the world's largest book publishers, and also has a substantial digital property advertising business (Move) in the U.S.
+News Corporation, commonly known as News Corp (NWSA, Financial), is a diversified media conglomerate with a significant presence in the U.S, the U.K., and Australia.
+Some of its key brands include The Wall Street Journal, Herald Sun, and The Times.
+The company also dominates the Australian pay-TV market through Fox Sports and Foxtel (both 65%-owned).
+Its 61%-owned REA Group is the leading real estate classified business in Australia.
+In addition, it owns HarperCollins, one of the largest book publishers globally, and has a substantial digital property advertising business (Move) in the U.S.

-Currently, News Corp's stock price stands at $21.24, which is slightly above its GF Value of $19.82, indicating a fair valuation.
-The GF Value is a proprietary measure of a stock's intrinsic value, computed considering historical trading multiples, a GuruFocus adjustment factor based on past performance and growth, and future business performance estimates.
+News Corp's current stock price is $21.24, with a market cap of $12.20 billion.
+When compared to the GF Value of $19.83, the stock appears to be fairly valued.

 Understanding the GF Value